-Beijing's transport system was revamped for the 2008 Olympic Games.
-Shuttle buses run regularly to the city centre (about 45 minutes), Beijing Railway Station and major hotels.
+Shuttle buses run regularly (about every 45 minutes) to the city centre, Beijing Railway Station and major hotels.
 Metered taxis are also available, but it is recommended that passengers have their destination written in Chinese to avoid confusion.
-Travelling time to the city is about an hour.

 Local time is GMT +8.

-Taxis from Beijing Capital International Airport are metered and should be about RMB 76 ($12) to most hotels, but fees vary.
-Tips are not expected.
-The 17 miles (28km) into the city should take about 40 minutes to drive.
+Taxis are metered and tips are not expected.
+Any road tolls and bridge tolls will be expected to be paid for by the passenger.
 Avoid taxi drivers that approach customers and instead wait in the taxi line and insist on using the meter.

 Transfer between terminals

 A shuttle bus service runs between the terminals.

 There are several bureaux de change, a bank and ATMs, telephones, tourist information, numerous shops and duty free shopping, and a business centre.
 A food corridor provides a range of eating and drinking options, while an entertainment centre offers everything from films to Chinese massage.